-11. 6 PERMISSION TO RETRIEVE
+11.6 PERMISSION TO RETRIEVE

-Competitors must ensure that permission has been obtained from the landowner or occupier before driving onto any land that is enclosed or cultivated or apparently private or used for agricultural purpose.
-Penalty is up to 250 task points.
+Competitors must ensure that permission has been obtained from the landowner or occupier before driving onto any land that is enclosed or cultivated or apparently private or used for agricultural purposes.
+The penalty is up to 250 task points.